langchain4j/langchain4j-examples/javafx-example/README.md

 All previous application and search actions get listed in the table.

+The model keeps a memory with the previous chat messages, to keep track of the conversation.

 This illustrates how the received answer can be handled using JavaFX bindings, and can be the starting point to build your own JavaFX-based Langchain4J-implementation.